rodelgc/woocommerce-playwright-python/README.md

 # WooCommerce E2E & API Test Automation with Python Playwright

-This is a portfolio project featuring an end-to-end and API test suite built with the Python implementation of Playwright.
+This is a portfolio project featuring a few end-to-end and REST API tests built with the Python implementation of Playwright.

 The local development environment uses a WooCommerce online store powered by the `bitnami/wordpress` Docker image.